lionzan/Exponential-Ocean/exampleSite/content/you/_index.md

   on [Unsplash](https://unsplash.com/s/photos/big-waves?utm_source=unsplash&utm_medium=referral&utm_content=creditCopyText)
 description: You are a Powerful Person who thinks big and wants to leave a mark on life.
-You could be a CEO, an Entrepreneur, a Philanthropist, or any other person who think bigger that themselves and feel they want to leave a mark on life.
+You could be a CEO, an Entrepreneur, a Philanthropist, or any other person who think bigger that themself and feel they want to leave a mark on life.

 ---
 So much [about myself](/about), let's talk about you!